derv82/wifite2/EVILTWIN.md

 3. If valid, all clients are deauthed from Evil Twin so they re-join the target AP.
 4. Otherwise, tell the user the password is invalid and to "try again".
 GOTO step #1.

-Below are all of the requirements/components that Wifite would need to start & maintain.
+Below are all of the requirements/components that Wifite would need for this feature.

 DHCP
 ====